wp-plugins/esaudioplayer/readme.txt

 This audio player has accessibility features.

-* Text browser user can download audio file.
+* Text browser users can download audio file.
-* Screen reader user can manipulate the player by selecting play button, stop button, etc.
+* Screen reader users can manipulate the player by selecting play button, stop button, etc.

 You can enable or disable these feature in the admin page.
 I tested them with Microsoft Narrator, JAWS(demo version), Focus Talk(demo version) , ALTAIR and NVDA.